Anerkiki/pokemon-island-resort/README.md

 - I used this to add icons to the website so that they could be coloured to match my design, specifically in the navbar (for the burger icon and dropdown menu arrows) and for the social media links in the footer.

 ### [Bootstrap](https://getbootstrap.com/)
-- I used this to design my navbar and as a flexbox/grid in my navbar, main content and forms.
+- I used this to design my navbar, add split buttons in navbar, and as a flexbox/grid in my navbar, main content and forms.

 ### [Notion](https://www.notion.com/)
 - I used this to write up ideas, to do lists/issues that needed fixing, and paste screenshots, images and their links, etc.